leenalmajzoub/Assignment_2_Autism_Connect_App/README.md

 # Welcome to my Autism Connect App

-Congratulations, you got to my project for the second assignment which was made by love, in order to run the application probably and I get a good grade, please follow the following steps.
+Congratulations, you got to my project for the second assignment which was made by love, in order to run the application properly and I get a good grade, please follow the following steps.

 This app was made by Leen Al Majzoub.